 “We’ve found most people for the show through social media.
 And we don’t charge for repairs.
 If people wish to make a donation to charity we’re very happy with that, but it’s by no means necessary.”

-The Repair Shop series 7 begins airing on Monday 15th March at 4:30pm.
+The Repair Shop series 8 continues on Wednesday 29th September at 8pm on BBC One, with previous episodes available on iPlayer.
 Looking for something else to watch?
 Check out our TV Guide.